 - Loss or Driver’s License

 Defenses to Grand Theft in a “Retail Theft” setting are similar to the defenses to the charge of Petit Theft.
-An experienced criminal defense attorney will seek out any pretrial motions including motions to suppress evidence due to unlawful search and seizure and will look to see if any of the following can be raised as effective defenses:
+An experienced Fort Lauderdale Grand Theft Lawyer will seek out any pretrial motions including motions to suppress evidence due to unlawful search and seizure and will look to see if any of the following can be raised as effective defenses:

 - Customers mistakenly leaving the store distracted with merchandise